felleg/felleg.gitlab.io-backup/content/reads/read-40-atomic-habits.md

 # Review

-I think this book greatly summarizes about 5 of the reads I read so far.
+I think this book greatly summarizes about 5 of the books I read so far.
 It's like "Mastery", "So Good, They Can't Ignore You", "Unlearn", "Psycho-Cybernetics", all rolled up into one.
 An easy recommend for someone interest in self-help.